Nika Revolt in Constantinople 532

 Upon hearing this, Justinian decided not to leave Istanbul and called for the famous commander Flavius Belisarius who was on an expedition to Iranian border.
 Justinian managed to survive until the famous general came to Istanbul and his arrival eventually saved him.

-Empress Theodora And Emperor Justinian Byzantine Mosaics
+Empress Theodora and Emperor Justinian

 Emperor Justinian and his beloved wife Theodora.
 Empress Theodora had a great influence on Emperor Justinian.

 General Flavius Belisarius Kills Thousands To End The Riot